New evidence released in Markeith Loyd homicide cases | Where Orlando Turns First For Breaking News, Weather, and Traffic

-ORLANDO, Fla. - A new set of audio recordings, documents and photos connected to the homicide charges pending against Markeith Loyd were released in Orlando Monday.
+ORLANDO, FLORIDA - A new set of audio recordings, documents and photos connected to the homicide charges pending against Markeith Loyd were released in Orlando Monday.

 Loyd is accused of shooting and killing his pregnant ex-girlfriend in December and Orlando Police Lt.
 Debra Clayton in January after she confronted him outside a Pine Hills-area Walmart.